 Ulocladium is dark in color, black or brownish.
 Its common site of origin is the water-damaged part of the basement.
 This mold requires a lot of water and is thus usually shown to grow in flooded, leaking, or highly condensed areas.
 Ulocladium often occurs on the walls, carpets, or other porous items that have absorbed moisture.

 Although much less toxic than some molds, Ulocladium may initiate allergic reactions and respiratory conditions in people with asthma.
-It may also grow as an indicator of moisture issues and water leaks and should be identified and removed to prevent similar mold growths.
+It may also grow as an indicator of moisture problems and water leaks and should be identified and removed to prevent similar mold growths.
 As it grows with other molds, removing and identifying this fungus will improve indoor air quality.

 7. Fusarium